-- To evaluate the safety of an insert containing TAF/EVG administered rectally - To characterize the systemic and rectal pharmacokinetics of the insert containing TAF/EVG administered rectally

-Summary: MTN-039 is an open-label, multi-site single arm, study designed to evaluate the safety and pharmacokinetics (PK) of an insert containing TAF (20 mg) and EVG (16 mg).
+To evaluate the safety of an insert containing TAF/EVG administered rectally To characterize the systemic and rectal pharmacokinetics of the insert containing TAF/EVG administered rectally Summary: MTN-039 is an open-label, multi-site single arm, study designed to evaluate the safety and pharmacokinetics (PK) of an insert containing TAF and EVG.
 TAF is a nucleotide reverse transcriptase inhibitor and a prodrug of tenofovir and EVG is an integrase inhibitor.
-Approximately 20 healthy, HIV-uninfected men and women (cis or transgender) who are 18 years of age and older who have a history of consensual receptive anal intercourse (RAI) will be enrolled in MTN-039.
-Enrolled participants will use a TAF/EVG insert at two dose levels in the clinic, separated by a washout period of at least 7 days.
-They will undergo sample collection (blood, rectal fluid and rectal tissue) for PK and PD at specified timepoints up to 72 hours after each dose.

-Alabama CRS, University of Pittsburgh CRS
+Approximately 20 healthy, HIV-uninfected individuals who are 18 years of age and older who have a history of consensual receptive anal intercourse (RAI) will be enrolled in MTN-039.
+Enrolled participants will use a TAF/EVG insert at two dose levels (1 TAF/EVG insert and 2 TAF/EVG inserts) in the clinic, separated by a washout period of at least seven days.
+They will undergo sample collection (blood, rectal fluid and rectal tissue) for PK and PD at specified timepoints over a three-day period following dosing.
+It is anticipated that sites will be activated to enroll participants in Q2 2019, and that participants will be followed up for approximately 6-13 weeks.
+Clinical Research Sites: USA Alabama CRS University of Pittsburgh CRS